d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 So how do we know all of that?

 Well there are a whole bunch of ways exoplanets are being detected.
 This diagram is trying to explain that.
-It’s from the Exoplanet Handbook.What it’s showing is a branch for each different kind of detection technique.
+It’s from the Exoplanet Handbook.
+What it’s showing is a branch for each different kind of detection technique.
 And the length of the line indicates how accurate it is.
 For example, this line here is showing the first method we’ll be looking at, called Radial Velocity (RV).
 And you can see that it goes all the way down here from being able to detect planets 10x the size of Jupiter, to Jupiter sized, to 10x Earth size and then this dotted line showing it’s getting to Earth-sized planets.
 And generally, there’s this progression of all these techniques getting more and more sensitive and technology progresses.

 So we have all of these tools.
 Most of them I know nothing about.
 We’ll be focussing today on RV, and this line over here, Transits measured by space craft.
 Disappointingly, this line, showing imaging, looks like it’ll take a while to get some really nice photos of exoplanets.
 It's tricky because stars are very bright (of the order a billion times brighter than a planet), but even this is being worked on.